 I competed lightly in dressage with a powerful TB x mare called Adams Little Gem.
 I bought her as a 5 year old and in the photo below, she was 25 years old.
 She lived to be 30 and was sound and ridden right until the end of her life.

 Gem was spirited, intelligent, loyal, athletic, and very powerful.
-She did not suffer fools gladly and she really did work beautifully for me.
+She did not suffer fools gladly but she really did work beautifully for me.

 Uralita bred by Yeguada Aimaran.
 Due to unfortunate circumstances, Uralita was untouchable when I first met her.